Introduction

 Conversion of scATAC-seq profiles into pathway enrichment scores

-UniPath provides two methods for normalization of scATAC-seq profiles in each cell, one is global accessibility score and other is using local accessibility score.
-After normalizing scATAC-seq profiles, peaks having high normalized counts are considered as a foreground set and all the peaks are used as a background set.
-Then, the nearest gene within default distance of 1MBp of the peak is considered for conversion into pathways enrichment scores using either hypergeometric test or binomial test.
-Nearest gene to the peak list can be calculated as shown in example below.
-User will require perl in the system to use this.
-This function takes four arguments: First is nearest gene perl script, second is peak list then human reference genome file and last one is output file name which you can specify along with the path of the folder where you want to save your output file.
+UniPath provides two methods for normalization of scATAC-seq profiles in each cell, one is global accessibility score and other is using local accessibility score .
+After normalizing scATAC-seq profiles, peaks having high normalized counts are considered as foreground and all peak set is used as a null or background model.
+Then, the nearest gene within 1MBp of the peak is considered for conversion into pathways enrichment scores using either hypergeometric test or binomial test.
+User can use same background file for all scATAC-seq datasets but for foreground file user require to install perl in the system and then use nearest_gene function to create forgeground file as shown below.
+This function takes four arguments: First is nearest gene perl script, second is peak list then human reference genome file and last one is output file name.
 This is followed by system calling of perl script.

 cmd = nearest_gene("nearestGenes.pl","GSE116248_peaks.txt","refseq-hg19.txt","GSE116248_foreground")